How is the High Sheriff Chosen?

-The current High Sheriff is responsible for nominating a successor, usually four years in advance.
-In Warwickshire, as in many other counties, there is a County Consultative Panel to help the High Sheriff with this process, although the final decision is entirely the High Sheriff’s.
+The High Sheriff chairs a Committee which is responsible for nominating a successor, usually four years in advance.
+In Warwickshire, as in many other counties, there is a County Consultative Panel to help the High Sheriff with this process.

-The nomination goes forward to the Privy Council and is then read out by the Queen’s Remembrance at an annual Nomination Ceremony in November in the Royal Courts of Justice in London.
-This has to happen three times on three consecutive years before being submitted to the Queen for her approval at the ancient ‘Pricking Ceremony’.
+The nomination goes forward to the Privy Council and is then read out by the King’s Remembrance at an annual Nomination Ceremony in November in the Royal Courts of Justice in London.
+This has to happen three times on three consecutive years before being submitted to the King for his approval at the ancient ‘Pricking Ceremony’.

 What happens at the 'Pricking Ceremony'?

-The names of the High Sheriffs in Nomination for the coming year are presented to the Queen at a ceremony in the Privy Council known as the ‘Pricking Ceremony’.
-The Queen indelibly marks the names by pricking them with a bodkin (a blunt needle for threading ribbon through loops).
+The names of the High Sheriffs in Nomination for the coming year are presented to the King at a ceremony in the Privy Council known as the ‘Pricking Ceremony’.
+The King indelibly marks the names by pricking them with a bodkin (a blunt needle for threading ribbon through loops).

 Historically the role of High Sheriff could be ruinously expensive and unpopular and therefore not always a welcome honour.
 By using a bodkin the names were permanently marked and the list could not be altered.
 This practice is thought to have started during the reign of Henry VII (1485-1508).